vespa-engine/vespa/README.md

 ## Contribute

 We welcome contributions!
-See [CONTRIBUTING.md](CONTRIBUTING.md) to learn how to contribute.
+See [CONTRIBUTING.md](CONTRIBUTING.md) to learn how to contribute - please read the [code of conduct](Code-of-Conduct.md) first.

 If you want to contribute to the documentation, see [https://github.com/vespa-engine/documentation](https://github.com/vespa-engine/documentation)